 For our students in Geneva, additional measures will be in place if needed – possible social distancing in classrooms, wearing of masks, cleaning of hands and cleaning of classrooms – to ensure a safe learning environment.

-A pack of two washable cloth face mask with the Geneva Academy logo is provided to every student at the beginning of the academic year.
+A pack of two washable cloth face masks (including one with the Geneva Academy logo) is provided to every student at the beginning of the academic year.

 Students who have typical symptoms of Covid-19 must immediately inform the Student Office and follow the recommendations issued by the Swiss Federal Office of Public Health (FOHP).

-We make sure that all the teaching continues with a high level of quality that has made the reputation of the Geneva Academy.
 Our professors have gained a great deal of experience with online teaching during the previous academic year when all the courses went online.
 They are also receiving professional support as well as coaching from our staff.
-Online webinars also allowed them to exchange during the summer around best practices related to online teaching.

-We've put in place the necessary IT facilities and support to ensure the smooth running of all our classes in an environment that ensures high-quality teaching and interactions between all participants
+We've put in place the necessary IT facilities and support to ensure the smooth running of all our classes in hybrid or online teaching modes if these are required by the evolution of the health situation.